Uncontrollable Credit Card Debt?

 - Protect you from more interest charges

-During your free consultation, your debt solutions specialist tells you about the five debt management options – and helps you clearly understand which are possible for you and which is the best choice.
+During your free consultation, your debt solutions specialist will assist you with debt management options – and helps you clearly understand which are possible for you and which is the best choice.

-We will help you to find the best solution and work with you and your creditors to get you back on track and rebuild your financial future.
+We will help you to find the best solution and assist with you to get you back on track and rebuild your financial future.